IvonneBenitesRodriguez/microverse_mobile_portfolio/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- [ ]  - I will add the a navbar with 3 categories: Home, Products and Contact.
+- [ ]  - I will add a section named works with 3 projects and its information and images.
-- [ ]  - I will add a section with a class.
-There I will add pictures and text.
+- [ ]  - I will add a section named about myself which includes my resume and technical skills.
-- [ ]  - I will add a footer section with social-network information.
+- [ ]  - I will use ul and li to list the categories in both sections.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->